jrkerns/pylinac/docs/source/picketfence.rst

   (corresponding to ~1/2 a leaf width).
 From here, centers of the FWHM of each peak are found which correspond to the positions of that MLC pair.
-* **Fit the picket to the positions & calculate error** -- Once all the MLC positions are determined, the positions from each peak of a picket are fitted to a 1D polynomial which is the ideal picket.
+* **Fit the picket to the positions & calculate error** -- Once all the MLC positions are determined, the positions from each peak of a picket are fitted to a 1D polynomial which is considered the ideal picket.
 Differences of each MLC position to the picket polynomial fit at that position are determined, which is the error.
 When plotted, errors are tested against the tolerance and action tolerance as appropriate.